 The Nemo Dagger is a good pick for couples or friends looking to share their gear between two backpacks.
 It comes with the Dual Sack feature, designed to allow you to split the tent for a lighter, easier carry.

 This 2-person tent is also overall a quality option that comes with just enough livable space for two people to camp if you know each other well.
 It has double doors and vestibules, so you can store your outdoor gear there and save some sleeping room.
 You also won’t have to crawl over the other person to get out in the morning.

 Because of the narrow design, though, it’s not ideal for two adults who don’t know each other well.
 For a solo camper with a pet, a couple or two close friends, it’s a good deal.

-If you’re camping in poor weather, the 1200mm waterproof nylon is enough to repel a normal rainstorm.
+If you’re camping in poor weather, the 1200mm waterproof fabric is enough to repel light rain.
 In dry, warm conditions, the full-mesh inner tent lets you enjoy the stars and keeps the air flowing through the night.

 - Igloo design with lots of indoor space.

 - Quick-pitch design.